-This ATV has a 5-speed forward transmission.
+This ATV has a 6-speed forward and 1-speed reverse transmission.
 The transmission allows you to control the amount of power you have available at a given speed or for starting, accelerating, climbing hills, etc.

 To shift into neutral, release the throttle lever, apply the clutch, and then repeatedly depress the shift pedal until it stops.

 When it stops, it will be in first gear.
 Raise the pedal slightly to reach the neutral position, and then release the clutch.